-- We strongly advise you to reconsider your need to travel to Lebanon at this time because of the unpredictable security and political situation.
+- We strongly advise you to reconsider your need to travel to Lebanon at this time because of the unpredictable security situation as a result of ongoing political and sectarian tensions.
 The situation could deteriorate without warning.
 If you do decide to travel to Lebanon, you should exercise extreme caution.
 Pay close attention to your personal security and monitor the media and other local information sources about possible new safety or security risks and political developments.

-- The ongoing conflict in neighbouring Syria is having a destabilising effect on Lebanon, and violence may spillover without warning.
+- The ongoing conflict in neighbouring Syria is having a destabilising effect on Lebanon, and violence may spill over without warning.
+If this does occur departure options may become severely limited.

 - In the event of a crisis, you are responsible for ensuring you are able to depart Lebanon and that your travel documentation remains up-to-date.
 You should not expect that the Australian government will facilitate your immediate departure.

-- We strongly advise Australians not to travel to the southern suburbs (Dahiyeh) of Beirut at the present time due to the possibility of rocket attacks and car bombs.
-The southern suburbs are defined as the area south of the Camille Chamoun Sports Stadium to the airport and east of the main airport road including the suburbs of Chiyah, Ghobeire, Haret Hreik, Bir el Abed, Borj el Barajne, Mraije, Roueiss, Lailake, Hay el Sellom and Tahouitit el Ghadir.
-On 15 August 2013 a car bomb exploded on the main road between Roueiss and Bir el Abed killing more than 20 people and wounding 250 others.
-On 9 July 2013, a car bomb exploded in Bir El Abed resulting in numerous injuries.
-Attacks are likely to continue in the future.
+- We strongly advise Australians not to travel to the southern suburbs of Beirut (including Dahiyeh) at the present time due to the possibility of rocket attacks and car bombs.
+The southern suburbs are defined as the area south of the Camille Chamoun Sports Stadium to the airport and east of the main airport road including the suburbs of Chiyah, Ghobeire, Haret Hreik, Bir el Abed, Borj el Barajne, Mraije, Roueiss, Lailake, Hay el Sellom and Tahouitit el Ghadir; also west of the airport road, defined as the area west of the airport highway to the coast, south from Adnon El Hakim Road to Abbas El Mousawi Road.

 - We strongly advise Australians not to travel to Tripoli due to fighting between rival factions.
 Further violence and armed clashes are likely.
 For more information see Safety and security: Civil unrest/political tension.